Using LangChain with vLLM: Complete Tutorial

 In this example, we load the MosaicML MPT-7B model and configure parameters like max_new_tokens, top_k, and temperature.
 These settings influence how the model generates text.

-Creating Workflow Chains Using Langchain and vLLM
+Creating chains Using LangChain and vLLM

-One of Langchain’s core features is the ability to create chains of operations, allowing more complex interactions.
+One of LangChain’s core features is the ability to create chains of operations, allowing more complex interactions.
 We can easily integrate the vLLM model into an LLMChain, providing even more flexibility.

 from langchain.chains import LLMChain